ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

   * Minecraft: Pi Edition is still be packaged.
   * USB Booting is work in progress.
   * Dropped `raspi-config`; we have something else in the works...

-## Known Issues

-  * The boot following initial setup is a little slow as the file system is automatically expanded and initial system configuration is completed.
-    * After this, boot performance is prompt.
-  * No USB booting *(yet)*

 ### Previous Changes